-Sergeant Matthew Proudfit has served the DeSoto County Sheriff’s Office for seven (7) years, starting his career at the DeSoto County Sheriff’s Office in November of 2012.
+Sergeant Matthew Proudfit has served the DeSoto County Sheriff’s Office for over 10 years, starting his career at the DeSoto County Sheriff’s Office in November of 2012.

 Sgt.
 Proudfit served in the Uniformed Patrol Bureau starting as a Deputy.
 In February of 2015, he was transferred to the Narcotics Unit while assigned to the Criminal Investigation Division.
 In 2018, he was promoted to the rank of Corporal and assigned to the Uniformed Patrol Bureau.
 In 2019, he was promoted to the rank of Sergeant in the Uniformed Patrol Bureau and later transferred as Sergeant over the Narcotics Division.
 Sgt.
 Proudfit is a member of the S.W.A.T. team and a member of the Clandestine Lab safety team.